Flood warning

-National Flood Warning Services
+By country

 The type of flood warning service available varies greatly from country to country, and a location may receive warnings from more than one service.

 Philippines

 In the Philippines, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) branch of the Department of Science and Technology (DOST) issues general flood advisory (for non-telemetered river basins whenever there is a significant amount of rainfall recorded).

 United Kingdom

 Arrangements for flood warnings vary across the United Kingdom with several agencies leading on warnings for emergency responders and the public.
 The Environment Agency, Natural Resources Wales and Scottish Environment Protection Agency all undertake location specific flood warning activities for communities at risk depending upon the scale of flood risk, technical challenges and investment needed to deliver a reliable service.

 Prior to issuing a flood warning consideration is given to: